 When you are not the only lender to a company or group, it can be daunting trying to fairly balance the commercial needs of the other creditors and at the same time make sure you are protecting your own position.
-Below are Gateley’s top tips for dealing with intercreditor arrangements.
+Below are our top tips for dealing with intercreditor arrangements.

 Get the terminology right

-typically, this deals with ranking the different charges granted by a company where multiple lenders are taking security.
+Typically, this deals with ranking the different charges granted by a company where multiple lenders are taking security.
 For example, where one lender has a mortgage over a property, it may enter into a deed of priority with the borrower’s bank to regulate the priority over that asset with the bank’s debenture.
 In addition, a deed of priority usually addresses what steps each lender may take to enforce its security.

-this deals with the entitlement of the different creditors to receive payments .
+This deals with the entitlement of the different creditors to receive payments.
 In a straightforward scenario, a director who has made a loan to a company may enter into a subordination deed with the company’s bank where he agrees not to accept, and the company agrees not to make, any payments on the director’s loan until the bank’s debt has been repaid.

-usually this deals with both priority and subordination arrangements where there are multiple secured and unsecured creditors.
+Usually this deals with both priority and subordination arrangements where there are multiple secured and unsecured creditors.
 It tends to involve more complex arrangements than either of the above.

-Agree what payments will be permitted - and ensure the agreed position cannot be circumvented!
+Agree what payments will be permitted – and ensure the agreed position cannot be circumvented

 Total block on cash out

 The most straightforward position is a ban on the junior creditor receiving any payments from the company until the senior creditor is fully paid.
-For example, where a bank lends to a company alongside a loan from a shareholder, the subordination arrangements could disallow shareholder loan repayments and also prohibit dividend or other distributions to shareholders.
+For example, where a bank lends to a company alongside a loan from a shareholder, the subordination arrangements could disallow shareholder loan repayments and also prohibit dividends or other distributions to shareholders.